andrespd1/boilerplate-ms-node/README.md

    ```

 2. **Build and Run via Command Line**
-   If you’re not using VSCode, you can build and run the containers directly from a terminal:
+    You can build and run the containers directly from a terminal:

    ```bash
    docker compose up --build -d
    ```

    This command will build the Docker images, then run them in detached mode.

+   > [!NOTE]
+   > **Rebuilding Docker Image**
+   >  You will only need to rebuild the image if you're adding any dependency to the project.

 ### Environment Variables